Linear groups and computation: Introduction

 \subsection{Computing with linear groups over infinite domains}

-Matrix groups over infinite rings or fields have received comparatively scant attention in CGT.
+Matrix groups over infinite fields have received comparatively scant attention in CGT.
 Since these groups are potentially infinite, methods for groups over finite fields or for permutation groups are not immediately applicable.
-Furthermore, infinite linear groups need not be finitely presentable.
-Even if we have a presentation, we may still be unable to use it efficiently.
+Note that infinite linear groups need not be finitely presentable.
+Even if we have a presentation, we may still be unable to use it or other helpful knowledge about the group efficiently.
 Complexity issues (such as growth of matrix entries during computation) cause bottlenecks.
-Secondly, certain algorithmic problems for infinite groups are undecidable: an algorithm to solve the problem for all input does not exist (see \cite[Section~5]{MillerSurvey}).
+More seriously, certain algorithmic problems for infinite groups are undecidable: an algorithm to solve the problem for all input does not exist (see \cite[Section~5]{MillerSurvey}).

 Despite the pitfalls noted above, there is reason to be optimistic.
 In \cite{BBR,Beals1,Beals2}, Babai and his collaborators initiated the development of algorithms for linear groups over infinite fields (mainly the rationals $\Q$).
 They rely on algorithms for matrix algebras; cf.~\cite{Ronyai}.
-These papers contain rigorous analysis that establish existence of low complexity (e.g., polynomial-time) solutions of the algorithmic problems considered.
+These papers establish existence of low complexity (e.g., polynomial-time) solutions of the algorithmic problems considered.
 Several years later, people became interested in computing with linear groups of special kinds.
-Representations over $\Z$ figure prominently in the algorithmic theory of polycyclic groups (\cite[Section 9.2]{LennoxRobinson}, \cite{Baumslagetal}).
-This is a gateway to algorithms for polycyclic groups that represent the input as a finite set of generating matrices over $\Z$ or $\Q$.
+Representations over $\Z$ figure prominently in the theory of polycyclic groups (\cite{Baumslagetal}, \cite[Section 9.2]{LennoxRobinson}).
+This is a gateway to algorithms for polycyclic groups where the input is a finite set of generating matrices over $\Z$ or $\Q$.
 Inspired by Dixon~\cite{Dixon85}, work in this area was undertaken by Lo and Ostheimer~\cite{OstheimerLo,Ostheimer}, then Assmann and Eick~\cite{BettinaBjorn,BettinaBjorn2}.
 The latter was incorporated into \cite{Polenta}, one of the first software packages dedicated to computing with infinite linear groups.

 On a separate front, algorithms for linear algebraic groups have been developed by Cohen et al. beginning in the late 1990s~\cite{Cohenetal,gra13}.
 Here the input groups are not finitely generated, so are given by a finite set of polynomials, or Lie algebras, rather than a finite set of matrices.
-See \cite{deGraafPrograms,deGraafBook,WillemBook} for all pertinent material here.
+See \cite{deGraafPrograms,deGraafBook,WillemBook} for pertinent material here.